Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 Go-kart in style and ride about Akihabara, the otaku center of Tokyo!
 You can wear costumes as you drive but you'll definitely need to have a valid international driving license to navigate the go-kart between the crazy traffic of Tokyo, all while enjoying cosplay!

-Plus: Eat everything!
+Finally: Eat everything!

 what to eat in Tokyo